SumitJ2002/CampNavig_Frontend/README.md

 # CampNavig Frontend

-Welcome to the frontend repository of CampNavig, a web application designed to make navigating campsites easy and intuitive.
-This project is built using modern web technologies to provide a seamless user experience.
+CampNavig is a campus navigation app designed specifically for MGM College of Engineering & Technology, Kamothe.
+The application aims to assist students and visitors in navigating the college campus efficiently.
+Developed as a final year project by Mr. Sumit Jaiswar and Mr. Harsh Kamble, the app integrates various technologies to provide a seamless and intuitive user experience.

 ## Table of Contents